Rodent control in household and summer cottage environments

 - Read the instructions for use carefully and follow them.

-- Place the bait boxes in such a manner that children and pets cannot come into contact with them.
+- Place the bait boxes in a manner that children and pets cannot come into contact with them.

 - Remove the baits after the control treatment period and dispose of them as hazardous waste.
 Poisons must not be used on a continuous basis.
-If you fail to get rid of mice, please contact a pest control company.
+If you fail to get rid of mice, please contact a pest control operator.

 - Find and collect any dead rodents and the baits they have carried away during the control treatment.
 Place the dead rodents in a waste container with a lid so that other animals will not reach them.